-Clare Murphy has worked as a writer, editor, and arts project manager since 1998.
+Clare Murphy has worked as a writer, editor, and project manager since 1998.

 Over the years, Clare has written for and worked on projects with the Brisbane Writers Festival, Museum of Brisbane, Straight Out of Brisbane Festival, Queensland Performing Arts Centre, Digitarts, Youth Arts Queensland, Queensland Community Arts Network, Backbone Youth Arts, Youth Arts Queensland, and a range of arts collectives and individual practitioners.

 Since 2008, Clare has worked as an in-house editor on educational and curriculum materials in digital and print formats for the Queensland state government.
-She divides her time between this work and creative freelance projects.
+She divides her time between this work, creative projects, and higher degree research.

 Clare has a Bachelor of Arts in Literature and a Graduate Certificate in Writing, Editing and Publishing from the University of Queensland.